 Simple chargers are also known as dumb chargers.
 They are inexpensive to produce and are sold for very cheap prices.
 These are usually the cheap generic chargers found sold by roadside vendors.
 If a simple charger is used without supervision, it will destroy a battery as it does not know when to stop charging.
 It will keep pumping current into a full battery leading to battery degradation, capacity loss and a shorter lifespan.

-An intelligent charger comes with a built in CPU or microprocessor chip which helps it to monitor the battery intelligently.
+An intelligent (or smart) charger comes with a built in CPU or microprocessor chip which helps it to monitor the battery intelligently.
 It can modify (increase/decrease) depending on the battery state and cut off power supply completely if need be.

 These are intelligent chargers that can supply a high volume of current to a battery during rapid charging phase in order to charge it quickly.
 It does this intelligently without damaging the battery’s cells.
 As soon as the battery gets to 80%, the charger stops fast charging and returns to minimum voltage.